Palash0337/Palash0337/README.md

 ### 👨‍💻 About Me

-- 🎓 I'm a BCA student diving deep into the world of tech.
+- 🎓 I'm a  student diving deep into the world of tech.
 - 🧠 Currently learning and building projects using:
   - <strong>Python</strong> 🐍
   - <strong>Artificial Intelligence</strong> 🤖